 - Weakness in the extremities

-Many surgical options for treating spine and marginal bone spurs often involve painful and lengthy recovery processes, but with the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute, you can experience relief from the pain of spine bone spurs much more quickly, with a faster recuperation period and lower infection rates than many other treatments.
-To learn more about our innovative procedures and top-of-the-line surgical centers, or for a complimentary MRI or CT scan review, contact us today.
+Many surgical options for treating spine and marginal bone spurs involve painful, lengthy recovery processes.
+But, the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute can help relieve the symptoms of spinal osteophytes with a shorter recuperation period^ and have lower infection rates than traditional open spine surgery.